-The following discussion and analysis of the Western Virginia Regional Jail Authority's financial performance provides an overview of the Authority's financial activities for the fiscal year ended June 30, 2015.
-Please read it in conjunction with the transmittal letter at the introduction section of this report and the financial statements, which follow in this section.
+The following discussion and analysis of the Western Virginia Regional Jail Authority's financial performance provides an overview of the Authority's financial activities for the fiscal year ended June 30, 2016.
+Please read it in conjunction with the transmittal letter, at the introductory section of this report, and the basic financial statements, which follow this section.